torbjornlager/flov-in-vr/index.md

 The Oculus Quest 2 is probably the headset to recommend right now, as it's comparatively cheap (3000 SEK + VAT), is standalone (thus no need to connect it to a computer), and features a large software app store.

-A possible disadvantage is that Oculus Quest owned by Facebook - and that a Facebook account is needed to use it.
+A possible disadvantage is that Oculus Quest is owned by Facebook - and that a Facebook account is needed to use it.

 ## VR Software